 When I was a young swimmer I was super competitive.
 Annoyingly so.
 Everything I did I had to win.
 As young boy, my group of similar aged kids even competed to see who got changed the fastest.
 In the pool I tried to win everything.
 To my own chagrin, I was very small in stature so I had to be extremely tenacious to be able to win.
 My size did eventually change around age fifteen, but as any ‘late bloomer’ will know, being small isn’t much fun.

 Since I was hyper-competitive I never backed down from a challenge and sometimes beat the bigger boys, but mostly I didn’t.
 This created a bit of a problem for me because if there is anything that a big kid doesn’t like, its being beaten by a really small skinny kid.
 So I started to get bullied.
 Many ‘errant’ breaststroke kicks seemed to find their way to my ribs and eventually I fought back.
+After another breaststroke kick to the ribs, I confronted the swimmer and took a swipe at them.
+It missed.
 For that I was rewarded with a solid fist to the nose.
-Nothing hurts more than laughter and my pitiful swipe at someone twice my size, followed by my being pummelled, is funny for everyone, except one.
+Nothing hurts more than laughter and my pitiful swipe at someone twice my size, followed by my bash to the nose, is funny for everyone, except one.
 That hurt…a lot.
 So I decided I was going to quit.

 On my way home I told my Dad I was going to quit and told him why.
 He was furious that I contemplated quitting but I was surprised more by his response.
 In a fatherly way he told me that I was better than those boys and some day I was going to beat them all!
 I was so surprised at his confidence in me that I never did quit and I went on to have a long career competing as one of the top swimmers in the world.

-Pablo Morales was the world record holder in 100m fly going into the 1984 Olympics but he was beaten by Michael Gross in the final.
+Pablo Morales was the world record holder in 100m fly going into the 1984 Olympics but he was beaten by Michael Gross in the Olympic final.
 He was devastated.
-However he soldiered on and he continued to train well hard, but then under the spotlight of the 1988 US Olympic Trials, in his hugely competitive country, he failed to make the 1988 US Olympic team.
+However he soldiered on and he continued to train hard, but then under the spotlight of the 1988 US Olympic Trials, in his hugely competitive country, he failed to make the 1988 US Olympic team by placing third.
 He missed his chance to win his gold medal because he didn’t even qualify for his county’s team.

 I also like to share the long path that Vladimir Salnikov took to win his dream of true Olympic gold which spanned four Olympic games.
 As a young 16yr old distance swimmer at the 1976 Montreal Olympics Vladimir placed an admirable 5th place.
 You will likely know that the next Olympics in 1980 was boycotted by many western countries and then four years later, predictably, the 1984 Olympics was boycotted by eastern block countries.
 So even though Salnikov was the world record holder and world champion, his 1980 Olympic gold was tarnished by the fact ‘everyone’ was not there.